Mental Tools to Help Deal with Depression

 Symptoms of depression

 Feeling lethargic, exhaustion, sadness, irritability or anxiety are symptoms of depression.
-People lose their ability to experience some emotions, such as happiness or pleasure.

 Instead, they have feelings of guilt, hopelessness, abandonment, loneliness and uselessness.